backtraders/tv2bt/README.md

 A simple Flask server used to receive the webhooks from Tradingview is reused without modifying.
 There is no need to configure some port forwarding on your router to the machine running the datafeed.

 ## Testing
 Run example_strategy.py for testing the script.
+Make sure that the symbol name in example_strategy and feed.py are same.
+Presently, BTCUSDT has been configured.